manaraph/node-api-with-postgres-DB/README.md

 # node-api-with-postgres-DB
+> A simple node API with express connected to a postgreSQL database

 ## API Endpoints
 You can use postman or even curl to reach out to the following api endpoints: